-Zoom, Skype, and Google Hangouts have all become common tools in our lives as we social distance and shelter-in-place.
-Business meetings have been replaced with the video call.
-It’s our new normal and it’s here to stay.
+Zoom, Skype, and Google Hangouts became common tools in our work from home lives.
+Business meetings have been replaced with a video call.
+It’s our new normal, and it’s here to stay.

-While it was fun for the first few weeks to be in our pyjamas with videos off and mics on mute, the novelty has worn off slightly.
-As we get settled into our new normal it helps to get back to our weekday routine – that includes wearing pants.
+While it’s fun to take work calls in our pajamas with videos off and mics on mute, the novelty has worn off.
+As we’ve settled into our new normal it has helped to get back to our weekday routine, which included wearing work-appropriate clothes – at least on the top.
 Routine not only improves our mental health, it also helps us be successful when working from home.

-As we start turning videos on, many are wondering how to look as good on a video call as they do in person while working with what you have at home.
-Don’t panic – with a couple of tips and tweaks you can ensure you always look professional on a video call.
+As we keep our videos on, many of us wonder how to look as good on a video call as we do in person while working with what you have at home.
+Don’t panic – with a couple of tips and tweaks, you can ensure you always look professional on a video call.

 1. Dress appropriately

 You need to dress for a video call as you would for an in-person meeting – or as close as possible.
-We may be in the middle of a crisis with coronavirus but first impressions still matter.
+We may be working at home, but first impressions still matter.
 What you wear is nearly as important as what you say.
-As you are at home it may be ok to take it down a notch, but not too far.
+As you are at home, it may be ok to take it down a notch, but not too far.
 More cashmere sweater than varsity sweatshirt.